tayapro/woofspot/README.md

 <img src="readme/f07_everything_you_need_to_know.png" width="500" alt="Everything you need to know">

 And if, after reading through the "Everything You Need to Know" section, users still have questions, they can reach out to the Woofspot team via the Contact Us form.
-Even if the user is already registered on Woofspot, they’ll need to fill out the email field, just in case we need to get in touch through a different contact email.
+Even if the user is already logged in on Woofspot, they’ll need to fill out the email field, just in case we need to get in touch through a different contact email.